 Economic globalization is pushing outward the boundaries of national labour and goods markets.
-Although individuals still primarily compete as employees with others in their own national labour market, this direct competitive relationship is now supplemented by a less immediately obvious, indirect one which results from global competition in the markets for goods and services.
-The products of companies within their own country have to compete on the world market with similar goods and services from elsewhere, and these are likely to be all the more competitive, the lower the cost element borne by both companies and their employees via social insurance contributions to cover retirement pensions, health care and unemployment pay.
-These are the so-called "non-wage" labour costs which, in Germany, include the additional component of long-term care insurance.
+Although individuals still primarily compete as employees with others in their own national labour market, this direct competitive relationship is now supplemented by a less obvious and more indirect one which results from global competition in the markets for goods and services.
+National goods have to compete on the world market with similar goods and services from elsewhere, and these are likely to be all the more competitive, the lower the labour costs related to social insurance contributions to cover retirement pensions, health care and unemployment.
+These are the so-called nonwage labour costs that, in Germany, include the additional component of long-term care insurance.
 As far as the real, demographically generated cost burden is concerned, it is immaterial whether these costs are charged as a percentage of wages and salaries or as a percentage of corporate profits: the increase in costs and the adverse impact on competitiveness are the same either way, and the difference is purely one of economic accounting.